J-PAL Executive Education: Evaluating Social Programs, US 2020

 |State, county, or municipal government||$2,500||$1,500|

-Note: staff at academic institutions may qualify for tuition assistance, see for example tuition benefits at MIT.
+Note: Staff at academic institutions may qualify for tuition assistance from their institution (see, for example, tuition benefits at MIT).